manishrana7/icet-manish/doc/userguide/source/basic/index.rst

 **************

 This tutorial serves as a hands-on introduction to :program:`icet` and provides an overview of its key features.
-The construction of cluster expasions requires input in the form of training structures.
-Also we will require some reference data for comparison.
-These data are generated in the following "preamble" section.

 .. toctree::
    :maxdepth: 1
+   :caption: icet

    prepare_reference_data

-The main part of the tutorial is split into several steps, which can be accessed below.
+   construct_cluster_expansion
+   compare_to_target_data
+   enumerate_structures
+   analyze_ecis

 .. toctree::
    :maxdepth: 1

-   construct_cluster_expansion
+   :caption: mchammer

    run_monte_carlo